-Over the past week, Fukuoka Prefectural Police have arrested the two top bosses of the Kudo-kai organized crime group for participation in the murder of a fishery cooperative president more than a decade ago in Kitakyushu.
+Over the past week, Fukuoka Prefectural Police have arrested the two top bosses of the Kudo-kai organized crime group for participation in the murder of a fishery cooperative president in Kitakyushu City more than a decade ago.

 Sources tell Shukan Asahi Geino (Sept.
 25), however, that this long, twisted tale of violence is likely not over.